If you’re thinking about becoming a physician assistant, you should definitely spend some time shadowing before you make a final decision.

 Ideally, shadow multiple PA’s who work in different specialties.
 That way, you can compare and contrast their experiences, and start to get an idea of what specialties might appeal to you.
 This will also give you opportunities to ask questions to people with different perspectives.

 For some reason, a lot of the undergrad students I’ve encountered are really lazy about shadowing.
-They just don’t want to make that little bit of extra effort put themselves out there, or spend the time.
+They just don’t want to make that little bit of extra effort to put themselves out there, or spend the time.

 If you’re planning to spend decades of your life in a particular career, isn’t it worth spending at least several hours figuring out what it’s really like, beforehand?